okyloky9/osrschunk/README.md

 - Click and move your mouse to pan.
 - Use your mouse's scroll wheel to zoom in and out.
 - Click on a chunk to show the clue data for that chunk.
+- Click on the search icon in the top right to open the search modal.
+  - You can search for clue steps by their clue text or by what items are required.
+  - You can search for STASH units by what items can be stored in them.
 - Turn on "Chunk locking/unlocking mode" then click a chunk to toggle whether it is locked or unlocked.
   - Use the "Lock/unlock all chunks" button to toggle the state of all chunks.
   - Unlocked chunks will be saved locally.